Mathématique: Chapter 64

 “I’m with Teal’c on this one,” Young said.

-“I sincerely doubt that Anubis’s device is needed for anything beyond the nine chevron address,” Sheppard said.
-“It sure as hell might be needed if you have a snake in your spine, but we’ve done just fine in Atlantis with genes alone.
-I guess my point is that chevron nine isn’t your biggest Rush-related problem.”
+“I doubt Anubis’s device is ‘needed’ for anything beyond the nine chevron address,” Sheppard said.
+“It sure as hell might be ‘needed’ if you have a snake in your spine, but we’ve done fine in Atlantis with genes alone.
+Chevron nine isn’t your biggest Rush-related problem.”

 “Please,” Landry said, his dry gravel voice grinding on the word.
 “Enlighten us, colonel.”

-“Your biggest problem is that, whether he's working on chevron nine or not, you’re going to have to effectively keep the guy under house arrest to provide him enough security to protect him from the LA.
-And I don’t know that he’s gonna tolerate that.
-We had to work extremely hard and take multiple risks to build the little credibility we currently have with him.”
+“Whether he's working chevron nine or not, you’ll have to keep him under house arrest to provide him enough security to protect him from the LA.
+I don’t know he’s gonna tolerate that.
+We had to work extremely hard and take multiple risks to build the little credibility we have with him.”

-“If the IOA gets involved, it could get messy,” Young added, keeping his voice mild.
+“If the IOA gets involved, it could turn messy.”
+Young kept his voice mild.

 “Maybe he comes to Atlantis,” Sheppard said casually.

-“And I would argue Atlantis is safer for him,” Sheppard said, his delivery still casual.
+“And I would argue Atlantis is safer for him.”
+Sheppard leaned back in his chair.
 “He’s not gonna get abducted.
 He’s not gonna bolt.
 If he stays in the city, which he will, he’s not gonna turn into a Wraith Snack.”

-Landry seemed to be seriously considering Sheppard’s proposal.
+Landry was silent.
+He seemed to be considering Sheppard’s proposal.

-“There’s something else,” Young said.
-“The best chance we have of restoring his memories is getting those cortical suppressors off his head.
+Young waited a beat, then said, “The best chance we have of restoring his memories is getting those cortical suppressors off his head.
 The Atlantis team is best equipped to help with that.
 And, until he does get his memories back?
-He shouldn’t be asked to shoulder any significant risk.
+He shouldn’t be asked to shoulder significant risk.
 He doesn’t have the context to understand what we’re asking of him.
-In fact, I’d argue that he shouldn’t be asked to work on cracking the ninth cypher.
-Last time he made a serious attempt at it he ended up in the infirmary hallucinating symphonic works in the key of D-minor.
+For the same reason, I’d argue he shouldn’t be asked to work on the ninth cypher.
+Last time he made a serious attempt at it he ended up in the infirmary hallucinating symphonic works in the key of D minor.
 He doesn’t know that.
 You can’t ask him to do it again in the absence of context.”

 “Of course he could,” Sheppard said.
-“Didn’t he code representations of the cyphers into a video game?
-Send a console with him.
-Pay someone within the Wormhole X-treme franchise to make a non-MMORPG port of the game so he can work through the key details offline.
-Rush and his intern can spend their days playing Astria Porta and indirectly attacking the problem that way.
-Hell, Rodney and I will play when we’re off shift.
+“Didn’t he code representations of the cyphers into Astria Porta?
+It’s a popular game on Atlantis.
+Send the expansion pack back with us.
+Rush and his intern can spend their days playing Astria Porta and attack the problem that way.
+Rodney and I will help out when we’re off shift.
 Anything we find can be sent back to Carter.
 Same day.
-Same hour, once the Gate Bridge is back up.”
+Same hour, once the Gate Bridge is up.”

 Young kept his expression neutral.
-He’d have rather argued for keeping Rush away from the cyphers entirely, but he wasn’t sure how realistic a goal that was.
+He’d rather keep Rush away from the cyphers altogether, but he wasn’t sure how realistic a goal that was.
 Working on it via a game seemed—less risky somehow than working on it locked in his apartment, writing on walls.
 And once Rush was on Atlantis—well, it would be Shep and McKay who were making reports back.
 Neither of them would be forcing Rush into anything.

-“It makes sense,” Sheppard said, pressing his point.
-“Plus, our CMO, Dr. Keller, has a specialization in neuroscience.
-She has a proficiency with Ancient tech.
-She’s probably the best person to tackle this problem.”
-He tapped the small devices at both his temples.
+“It makes sense.”
+Sheppard pressed his point.
+“Plus, our CMO, Dr. Keller, is triple boarded in internal medicine, neurology, and neurosurgery.
+She’s gotta be the best person to tackle this.”
+He flicked the device at his temple with a fingernail.

-“It’s starting to seem crazy not to send him,” Mitchell said.
+“It’s startin’ to seem crazy not to send him,” Mitchell said.

-Sheppard opened his hands with a lazy theatricality, looking at Landry, eyebrows raised.
+Sheppard opened his hands with a lazy theatricality and looked at Landry.

 Landry sighed.
-“He’s going with a security detail and your personal assurance to me that he will not be sent into the field.”
+“He’s going with a security detail and your personal assurance to me that he will not step so much as a toe into the field.”

 “Yes sir,” Sheppard said.